-- Number of shipments to the same address: Most carriers give a discount if you have multiple shipments delivered to the same recipient at the same time.
+- Number of shipments to the same address: most carriers give a discount if you have multiple shipments delivered to the same recipient at the same time.
 You must book these shipments at the same time.
-Please note that many carriers such as DHL Parcel NL take a maximum number of pallet shipments per day.
-Fortunately, Wuunder also has a solution for entire trucks, or Full Truckload (FTL) and Less Than Truckload (LTL).
+Please note that many carriers such as DHL eCommerce NL take a maximum number of pallet shipments per day.
+Fortunately, Wuunder also has a solution for entire trucks or Full Truckload (FTL) and Less Than Truckload (LTL).

 - Not stackable: Please specify when booking whether the pallet is stackable or not.
 When the pallet is stackable, you usually receive a discount.
 If a pallet is not stackable, you usually pay for the full height of the truck (180-220 cm).
 Prevent something from being put on your pallet by placing an empty box on the pallet.
 Also indicate with stickers that the pallet is 'NON STACKABLE'.
 Stick these stickers on all sides.